haneenakram/CRUD-System/README.md

-# CRUD System with JavaScript and Bootstrap
+# DEPI internship assignment CRUD System with JavaScript and Bootstrap

 This project demonstrates a basic CRUD (Create, Read, Update, Delete) system implemented using JavaScript and Bootstrap CSS.
 It allows you to manage products data through a web interface.